Editor choice

 Some people still use a computer, smartphone, or tablet without antivirus and malware detection software, so how to protect your computer from malicious attacks?

-Antivirus software like Norton, Kaspersky, Comodo, AVG, Avast, and Webroot may cost you just a bit more than self-described “free antivirus” applications.
-Yet, all have a longstanding tradition for effective and recognizing security threats.
+Antivirus software like Norton, Kaspersky, Comodo, AVG, Avast, and Webroot may cost us more than self-described “free antivirus” applications.
+Yet, all have a longstanding tradition for effectively recognizing security threats.

-There are free antivirus software downloads on the web, but do you want to trust your computer with just any type of software?
+There are free antivirus software downloads on the web, but do you want to trust your computer with any software?
 Furthermore, many totally free antivirus programs are themselves Potentially Unwanted Programs (“PUPs“) and come installed with some spyware.

 2. Always Keep Anti-Virus Software Up to Date

-Visiting Geeks technicians strongly urge all owners to install an antivirus software program to protect their computers from malicious attacks.
+We strongly urge all computer and laptop owners to install an antivirus program to protect them from malicious attacks.
 We also recommend at least one anti-spyware program, if not more than one.
-You should automatically set both programs to scan regularly depending on Internet usage.
+You should automatically set both programs to scan regularly, depending on Internet usage.

 These programs can find and remove unwanted “infections” and prevent future installations.
 However, it isn’t enough to install these programs and think yourself entirely protected after that because new spyware and viruses are constantly being designed.
-You must update your anti-spyware and antivirus programs daily to pick up on these latest threats to protect your computer from malicious attacks.
+You must update your anti-spyware and antivirus programs daily to catch these latest threats to protect your computer from malicious attacks.

 3. Don't Open Suspicious-Looking E-mails